Back to: Business Technology Articles

 Shopify “No P.O.
 Box” Address Rule: When P.O.
 Boxes Work (and When Couriers Don’t)

 Addresses should be simple.
-But for Shopify merchants shipping with private carriers like UPS, FedEx, or DHL Express, allowing P.O.
-Boxes at checkout can create failed deliveries, delays, reshipments, and avoidable support work.
+But for Shopify merchants offering courier shipping (e.g., UPS, FedEx, DHL Express), allowing P.O.
+Boxes at checkout can create failed deliveries, delays, returns, and avoidable support work.

 • No P.O.
 Boxes